Shawn-Ogbomo/More_Effective_Cpp/More effective c++.md

     if a member may throw on initialization, use smart pointers to manage the resource to avoid memory leaks

+    vitual constructors create various objects depending on the supplied information

 _DESTRUCTORS_
 *   prevent exceptions from leaving destructors